 The three key issues are:

-California doesn’t appear to be any closer to legalizing online poker than it was last year, when a lack of consensus over so-called bad actor language stalled progress.
+California doesn’t appear to be any closer to legalizing online poker than it has been in recent years, when a lack of consensus over so-called bad actor language stalled progress.
 There are no bills that appear to be active.

 The fact remains that in order for any California online poker bill to make headway, the deep divide between the PokerStars and Pechanga coalitions over the bright line for suitability would have to be bridged.
 Someone is going to have to budge.
 Thus far, neither side has shown a willingness to do so.

 Going further, there just doesn’t appear to be a strong appetite for online poker in CA anymore, although it remains a potential source of new revenue in the state.

 California’s efforts to pass online poker legislation extend all the way back to 2008.
 Suffice it to say, progress has been trivial.